KazukiNakamae/temp/README.md

 *The case of the knock-out and knock-in is shown in the section of [MaChIAto_(MaChIAto Classifier)](#MaChIAto_(MaChIAto Classifier)).

-1. Check the classification result.
+#### 1. Check the classification result.

 You can get the classification result of the editing.
 The result is visualized as the pie chart based on the ALL_dataframe,txt.

 We provide the detailed description how to read them in the section of [MaChIAtoClassifier result](#MaChIAtoClassifier_Result).

+# Quick Start (Optional)

+MaChIAto can profile and visualize the MaChIAto result using MaChIAto Aligner, MaChIAto Analyzer, and MaChIAto Reviewer.

-1. Get local alignment and the mutation profiling.
+1. Get local alignment and the mutation profiling using MaChIAto Aligner.

 ```bash
 source activate MaChIAto_Aligner_env; # *You do not need enter it again once you did it.